© 2024 WFSU Public Media

 "We're going to do things with energy and with land interior that is going to be incredible," Trump said.

-As secretary, Burgum will play a key role in pushing Trump's agenda to increase oil, gas and coal production on public lands.
+If confirmed as Interior Secretary, Burgum would play a key role in pushing Trump's agenda to increase oil, gas and coal production on public lands.

 Interior is a sprawling department responsible for managing 20% of U.S. surface land, as well as federally owned mineral rights.
 This gives Interior control over nearly a quarter of all energy development in America, on- and off-shore.